preservim/vim-pencil/README.markdown

 ## Manual formatting

-Note that you need not rely on autoformat exclusively and can manually reformat paragraphs with standard Vim commands:
+Note that you need not rely on Vim’s autoformat exclusively and can manually reformat paragraphs with standard Vim commands:

 * `gqip` or `gwip` - format current paragraph
 * `vipJ` - unformat (i.e., join all lines with hard line breaks) in current paragraph